 Upgrade the Apache Kafka version

 You can upgrade an existing MSK cluster to a newer version of Apache Kafka.
+Before upgrading your cluster's Kafka version, verify that your client-side software's version supports the features in the new Kafka version.

 For information about how to make a cluster highly available during an upgrade, see Build highly available clusters.